Let’s start this (hopefully) comprehensive guide about tea and tea benefits with a very simple question: what is tea?

 Tea infuser and strainer

-A tea infuser refers to a device where loose, dried tea leaves are put for brewing or steeping in a teapot full of hot water.
+A tea infuser refers to a device where loose, dried tea leaves are put for brewing or steeping in a teapot full of hot water (or in a tea thermos).
 A tea strainer on the other hand is a device placed over or in a tea cup with the purpose of catching loose tea leaves as tea is poured.

 There is no much functional difference between the tea infuser and strainer only that tea infusers are typically put in the top of a teapot so as to contain the tea leaves during the brewing process.

 How to make tea

 When it comes to making tea, different communities and to extent countries have their own style of doing things.
 However, the following is one of the popular tea making processes that will guarantee you a proper cup of well-brewed tea.

 Step 1 – Ensure you run the tap first so that the water can be aerated.
 It’s recommended you use water which has just boiled once because it has the required level of oxygen which will prevent your tea from tasting flat.